AlvinaC/EventbusDemo/README.md

 Using Eventbus

 Many of the times we would want to asynchronously modify tabbed fragments after they are rendered.
-A simpler method of achieving it thorugh RxBus is demonstrated here.
+A simpler method of achieving it through RxBus is demonstrated here.

 Scenario